 White Elephant Sale

 The LBS’s annual White Elephant Sale (WES) which takes place every July is an extraordinary, annual fund-raising event that the entire Old Lyme community plans its summer around.
 This popular, once-a-year tag sale raises massive funds for church missions and charities with the help of more than 200 volunteers and items donated by area residents.
-The last WES – which was held in 2019 – was one of the largest sales in our history.
-The WES was canceled in 2020 as a result of the pandemic.
+The last WES – which was held in 2019 – was one of the largest sales in the event’s history.
+The WES was canceled in 2020 and again in 2021 as a result of the pandemic.
 The next WES is scheduled to take place in July 2022.
 In December, we traditionally hold a much smaller version of the WES called the Elephants-in-Winter Christmas Sale to raise additional, year-end funds for charities and missions.
-As a result of the pandemic, it is unclear yet whether either sale will be held this year.
+As a result of the pandemic, it is unclear yet whether the winter sale will be held in 2021.

 We offer a variety of arts groups and activities that enhance the lives of our congregation members, including a book club, a writing group, a poetry group – even a pottery-making studio.